cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-select.md

 Notice that n elements of a `CUBE` translate to 2n grouping sets.
 Consider using `CUBE` in any situation requiring cross-tabular reports. `CUBE` is typically most suitable in queries that use columns from multiple dimensions rather than columns representing different levels of a single dimension.
 For instance, a commonly requested cross-tabulation might need subtotals for all the combinations of month, state, and product.

-GROUPING SETS
+GROUPING SETS`**

-:   You can selectively specify the set of groups that you want to create using a `GROUPING SETS` expression within a `GROUP BY` clause.
+You can selectively specify the set of groups that you want to create using a `GROUPING SETS` expression within a `GROUP BY` clause.
 This allows precise specification across multiple dimensions without computing a whole `ROLLUP` or `CUBE`.
 For example:

 ```sql
 GROUP BY GROUPING SETS( (a,c), (a,b) )